rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 part of defining the outlives relation, we need to track the set of lifetimes that are bound within the type we are looking at.
 Let's call that set `R=<r0..rn>`.
-Initially, this set `R` is empty, but it will grow as we traverse through types like fns or objects, which can bind region names.
+Initially, this set `R` is empty, but it will grow as we traverse through types like fns or object fragments, which can bind region names via `for<..>`.

 #### Simple outlives rules